rwbrennan/TCI/README.md

 * _position_ is determined by the mean xcor and ycor of the corresponding student concepts
 * _colour_ is determined by the standard deviation of the ycor (level) of the corresponding student concepts (green represents in agreement ... red represents significant disagreement).

 To enable the "consensus tracking" for the class concepts, select the _Track_ slider (there must be at least two clients to enable this feature).
+Once tracking is enabled, the consensus data can be recorded by selecting _Start Recording_.

 The instructor can view the student concepts by clicking on a class concept.
 For example, if one of the class concepts shows some disagreement (e.g., it is orange or red), the instructor can click on the concept and see all of the student concepts associated with that concept to determine where the disagreement lies.
 The _Cluster_ slider is used determine how the level of disagreement is represented:

-* _Cluster_ Off: The standar deviation of student concept ycor is used (i.e., vertical disagreement).
+* _Cluster_ Off: The standard deviation of student concept ycor is used (i.e., vertical disagreement).
 This position should be used for the 'Rank Order' step.
-* _Cluster_ On: The standar deviation of student concept xcor is used (i.e., horizontal disagreement).
+* _Cluster_ On: The standard deviation of student concept xcor is used (i.e., horizontal disagreement).
 This position should be used for the 'Cluster' step.

+As well, the instructor can monitor the degree of student 'level consensus' (rank order agreement) and 'cluster consensus' (horizontal or cluster agreement) using the _Level Consensus_ and the _Cluster Consensus_ plots.

 Once logged in, the students (clients) can follow the steps proposed by Novak (1984) to build the concept map: